camaraproject/Governance/CONTRIBUTING.md

 * Contributions must be licensed under the [Apache 2.0 License](LICENSE)
 * Newly created files must be opened by an instantiated version to the file 'templates/file-header.txt'
-* At least if you add a new file to the repository, add your name into the contributor section of the file NOTICE (please respect the preset entry structure)
+* At least if you add a new file to the repository, add your name into the contributor section of the file NOTICE (please respect the preset entry structure) and also to the PARTICIPANT.MD file.

 ## Contributing Documentation